-Join Simon Allardice for an in-depth discussion in this video Common questions on individual tests, part of Foundations of Programming: Test-Driven Development.
+Join Simon Allardice for an in-depth discussion in this video Common questions on individual tests, part of Programming Foundations: Test-Driven Development.

 - [Voiceover] I want to finish up this section…by going through a few questions and issues…that are common to hear at this time…including a couple of things that…I referred to earlier.…We'll begin with the question…do I need to test things like the…get and set methods of properties?…And this really depends.…If you have simple getters and setters…that are just the equivalent of…returning or setting internal balances,…or if you're using a language that…generates or synthesizes them,…then no, these don't need testing.…There is no point at all to creating…specific unit tests for this kind of stuff…because there's simply nothing you could do if it failed.…